open-telemetry/oteps/text/0240-app-telemetry-schema-vision-roadmap.md

-* **Discoverability and Interoperability**: It is difficult to discover a priori and automatically what an application as a whole specifically generates in terms of telemetry and associated metadata.This makes it difficult to integrate with enterprise data catalogs, compliance procedures, or automated privacy enforcement in _CI/CD pipelines_.
+* **Discoverability and Interoperability**: It is difficult to discover a priori and automatically what an application as a whole specifically generates in terms of telemetry and associated metadata.
+This makes it difficult to integrate with enterprise data catalogs, compliance procedures, or automated privacy enforcement in _CI/CD pipelines_.
 * **User experience**: Although very flexible, generic clients do not offer the